 Not sure what you should bring into the park at Walt Disney World?

-Our Guide to the perfect Walt Disney World park bag has all the essential information and been updated for park reopening.
+Our Guide to the Perfect Walt Disney World Park Bag has all the essential information.

 Walt Disney World Tours

 Walt Disney World runs several tours daily, which include opportunities to explore backstage areas.
-They do offer a fun opportunity to do something different while on your Walt Disney World Vacation.
+They offer a fun opportunity to do something different while on your Walt Disney World Vacation.
+Unfortunately, the number of tours available has been reduced since the resort’s reopening.

-However, Walt Disney World Tours are not cheap, and payment must be made in advance and is in addition to your theme park admission.
-The cheapest tour is the ever-popular Behind the Seeds Tour at Epcot’s Land pavilion($25).
+Walt Disney World Tours are not cheap; payment must be made in advance in addition to your theme park admission.
+Epcot’s Land pavilion’s ever-popular Behind the Seeds Tour is one of the cheapest tours.
+However, even this tour has increased dramatically; when we last edited this guide, it cost $25, but now it costs $35.
 Other tours can cost several hundred dollars.

-There are also no guarantees how many other guests will be accompanying you on tour.
-These are not private tours, and maximum capacity can be quite high.
+There are also no guarantees how many other guests will accompany you on tour.
+These are not private tours; the maximum capacity can be quite high.
 However, when we did The Family Magic Tour, we were the only guests on the entire tour and benefited from “a VIP Tour” at a fraction of the cost.
+Sadly this excellent tour is no longer available.

 Disney’s VIP Tour Services

-If your budget can stretch out, Private Tours offers the ultimate way to experience Walt Disney World.
-Priced between $425- $625 per hour depending on the season, your VIP Tour Guide will design the ultimate tour based on your preferences.
+Private Tours offers the ultimate experience of Walt Disney World if your budget can stretch out.
+Priced between $450- $900 per hour, depending on the season, your VIP Tour Guide will design the ultimate tour based on your preferences.

-Disney’s VIP Private Tours are for up to 10 guests and last a minimum of 7 hours.
-Despite the price they are popular, and you must arrange them early.
+Disney’s VIP Private Tours are for up to 10 guests and last at least 7 hours.
+They are popular, and you must arrange them early despite the high price.

 Disney’s VIP Tour Services also arrange several predesigned tours, which are more reasonably priced.
 However, these tours may be shared with other guests.

-Finally, everything at Walt Disney World has a price, including private character meetings!
+Finally, Walt Disney World has a price, including private character meetings!
 If you have a dream experience, ask.

 Click here to learn more about Disney’s VIP Tours.